awadivkar/193lumlab/README.md

 # 193lumlab
-repo for all files relevant to
+repo for all files relevant to advanced physics lab submission